RMIT's Schools Network Access Program (SNAP) is one of the ways in which we ensure a diverse and inclusive student

 To be eligible to receive SNAP consideration you must:

-- be an Australian or New Zealand citizen, or hold a permanent Australian residency
+- be an Australian or New Zealand citizen, a permanent Australian resident, or a person seeking asylum

 - be a current student at a SNAP school

 - successfully complete any RMIT program prerequisites and extra requirements.

 How it works

 For courses that select on a range of criteria such as folio or interview, SNAP applicants receive equivalent consideration on their performance in these tasks.

 SNAP minimum English study scores

 SNAP applicants applying for bachelor degree courses are required to meet an alternative minimum English study score.
 For entry to bachelor degree courses, the minimum English study score for SNAP applicants is 5 points lower than the published English study score.

 For example, where a course has a published minimum English study score of 25 in any English (except EAL) or 30 in English (EAL), SNAP applicants must achieve a minimum study score of 20 in any English (except EAL) or 25 in English (EAL).

 How to apply

 - Apply for courses of your choice through VTAC.

-- Apply for the Special Entry Access Scheme (SEAS), and answer yes to Question 1, Category 1.
+- Apply for the Special Entry Access Scheme (SEAS), and answer yes to Question 1 of Category 1.

 Apply for SNAP through the VTAC Special Entry Access Scheme (SEAS) by the published closing date.